 Some of these items include a guaranteed drop of drake bones, which give slightly more Prayer experience than dragon bones, and drake claws, as well as teeth.
 The claws are used to upgrade the boots of stone into the boots of brimstone, and the teeth upgrade the holy sandals into the devout boots.

 The difficulty in killing drakes can also be mitigated through wearing the proper gear, using supplies like Prayer potions in an efficient manner, and knowledge of the drakes’ unique mechanics.
-In this OSRS Drake guide, I will explain these aspects.
+I will explain everything you need to know in this OSRS Drake guide.

 The first explanation given in this Old School RuneScape drake guide regards the requirements to kill drakes.
 First, you need 84 Slayer to be given a drake task and to be able to damage the drakes in any way.